 Store winter squash and pumpkin fruits at 55–60°F/12–16°C, with relative humidity between 40% and 60%.
 Maintain good air circulation.
 Sort through stored fruits biweekly and remove any that are beginning to rot.

 By following these guidelines, you should be able to produce winter squash and edible pumpkins with excellent eating quality.
-Once your customers realize how great a winter squash can taste, they will be look forward to buying from you every fall.
+If you're a market grower, once your customers realize how great a winter squash can taste, they will look forward to buying from you every fall; if you're a home gardener, you, too, are sure to develop a loyal following.